thuanphamchezzi/skydeckai-code/README.md

 # SkyDeckAI Code
 [![smithery badge](https://smithery.ai/badge/skydeckai-code)](https://smithery.ai/server/skydeckai-code)

 An MCP server that provides a comprehensive set of tools for AI-driven development workflows.
 Features include file system operations, code analysis using tree-sitter for multiple programming languages, Git operations, code execution, and system information retrieval.
 Designed to enhance AI's capability to assist in software development tasks.

+# Formerly Known As MCP-Server-AIDD

+This is the mcp-server app formerly known as mcdp-server-aidd.
+It was renamed skydeckai-code to credit the team at [SkyDeck.ai](https://skydeck.ai) with creating this application along with [East Agile](https://eastagile.com).
+But more importantly we realized that the term AI Driven Development (AIDD) was just not catching on.
+People did not understand at a glance what it was about.
+And nor did LLMs.
+"Code" was far more intuitive.
+And linguistically intuitive is important in the world of agentic AI.

 <a href="https://glama.ai/mcp/servers/mpixtij6se"><img width="380" height="200" src="https://glama.ai/mcp/servers/mpixtij6se/badge" alt="AiDD Server MCP server" /></a>